Vidvox/docs.isf.video/docs/ref/ref_json.md

 }
 ```

-### ISF Attributes
+## ISF Attributes

+### ISFVSN
-- If there's a string in the top-level dict stored at the `ISFVSN` key, this string will describe the version of the ISF specification this shader was written for.
+If there's a string in the top-level dict stored at the `ISFVSN` key, this string will describe the version of the ISF specification this shader was written for.
 This key should be considered mandatory- if it's missing, the assumption is that the shader was written for version 1.0 of the ISF spec (which didn't specify this key).
 The string is expected to contain one or more integers separated by dots (eg: '2', or '2.1', or '2.1.1').

+### VSN
 - If there's a string in the top-level dict stored at the `VSN` key, this string will describe the version of this ISF file.
 This key is completely optional, and its use is up to the host or editor- the goal is to provide a simple path for tracking changes in ISF files.
 Like the `ISFVSN` key, this string is expected to contain one or more integers separated by dots.

+### DESCRIPTION
 - If there's a string in the top-level dict stored at the `DESCRIPTION` key, this string will be displayed as a description associated with this filter in the host app. the use of this key is optional.

+### CATEGORIES
 - The `CATEGORIES` key in your top-level dict should store an array of strings.
 The strings are the category names you want the filter to appear in (assuming the host app displays categories).

+### INPUTS
 - The `INPUTS` key of your top-level dict should store an array of dictionaries (each dictionary describes a different input- the inputs should appear in the host app in the order they're listed in this array).
 For each input dictionary:
   - The value stored with the key `NAME` must be a string, and it must not contain any whitespaces.
 This is the name of the input, and will also be the variable name of the input in your shader.
   - The value stored with the key `TYPE` must be a string.
 This string describes the type of the input, and must be one of the following values: "event", "bool", "long", "float", "point2D", "color", "image", "audio", or "audioFFT".